ROCm/rocFFT/docs/how-to/enabling-logging.rst

    Some log types, such as kernel I/O logging and runtime compilation logging, can generate a large number of log entries, so redirecting their output to a file is recommended.

-The following table lists the logging redirection environmental variable for each log type.
+The following table lists the environment variable to redirect logging for each log type.
 Set this variable to a valid file path to redirect the output of the corresponding log type.
 For example, to send the trace logging output to a file, enable the trace log, then set the ``ROCFFT_LOG_TRACE_PATH`` variable to the name of the destination file.